The Man Who Finds A Wife, Finds A Treasure

 https://bible.com/bible/114/pro.18.22.NKJV

 “Marriage is a good thing.”
-Problems in marriage arise from breakdown in communication or mutual respect for one another, not because of flaws in marriage (12:4).
+Problems in marriage arise from breakdown in communication or mutual respect for one another, not because their are flaws in marriage (12:4) but in man.

 The Lord God said, “it is not good that man should be alone; I will make him a helper comparable to him (GENESIS 2:18).”

-God’s creative work was not complete until he created women.
+God’s creative work was not complete until he created women and what she represents, the church, God's body of people.

 God chose to create Eve from the side of man, from his bone rather than from dust as He created Adam.